CalthorpeAnalytics/urbanfootprint/README-developers.md

 # UrbanFootprint Local Installation

-These are the recommended steps for installing and running a local UrbanFootprint development environment on a computer running Mac OS X or Linux.
+These are the recommended steps for installing and running a local UrbanFootprint development environment on a computer running Mac OS X or MS Windows.

-**If you're running MS Windows, please refer to [README-developers-windows.md](README-developers-windows.md)**

 ## Prerequisites